Social Authentication for Customer Identity and Access Management

 What is Social Authentication?

 Social Authentication — a.k.a.
-Social, Social Login, Social Signin etc. — refers to the process of using an existing third-party account to log in to your SaaS application(s) via the use of the OIDC or OAuth 2.0 protocol.
-It offers a wide array of benefits for both a SaaS vendor and the users of an application, and significant advantages for companies seeking to optimize security, user experience, and operational efficiency as part of their CIAM integration.
+Social, Social Login, Social Signin, etc. — refers to the process of using an existing third-party account to log in to your SaaS application(s) via the use of the OIDC or OAuth 2.0 protocol.
+It offers a wide array of benefits for both a SaaS vendor and the users of an application, and significant advantages for companies seeking to optimise security, user experience, and operational efficiency as part of their CIAM integration.

 • Facebook